 - 1.1.1 Copeland faces serious challenges over the next few decades: - a world where climate change is a vital concern; - an economy where long-established industries continue to be under pressure; and - tight financial constraints that impose a need for clear efficient decisions on resources. - 1.1.2 At the same time, the Borough has real assets to call on.
 Two thirds of our area is part of the world-renowned Lake District National Park.
 Our coastal landscapes and historic towns give us an extra quality and character.
 And we have a unique cluster of capability and potential in the energy sector centred on but not limited to the nuclear industry. - 1.1.3 Development planning is a vital tool in helping the Council and the community respond to the challenges that lie ahead.
-It can help us to prepare the land, the places, the infrastructure and the services that will be needed, and it can set out the basis for making choices about new development, some of which inevitably will be controversial. - In 2006 the Council adopted a 10 year Local Plan for the area where it has planning responsibilities i.e. the portion of the Borough outside the National Park.
-This is now being needed to be reviewed and ultimately replaced by a new Local Plan, incorporating a style and range of planning documents under the umbrella title of the Local Development Framework (LDF).
-The most important first of these are the Core Strategy and the Development Management Development Planning Document (DPD) which are set to cover a 15 year time horizon (2012-2027). at this stage).
-The report now published is the Pre-Submission Draft version of the two documents following consultation on a Preferred Options version during 2010 the The preparation process is described below in paragraph 1.4.1 and Figure 1.3.
+It can help us to prepare the land, the places, the infrastructure and the services that will be needed, and it can set out the basis for making choices about new development, some of which inevitably will be controversial. - 1.1.4 In 2006 the Council adopted a 10 year Local Plan for the area where it has planning responsibilities i.e. the portion of the Borough outside the National Park.
+This is now being replaced by a new Local Plan, incorporating a range of planning documents under the umbrella title of the Local Development Framework (LDF).
+The most important of these are the Core Strategy and the Development Management Development Planning Document (DPD) which cover a 15 year time horizon (2013-2028).
+The preparation process is described below in paragraph 1.3.1.